As a business owner or an executive, what does your typical day look like?

 Monitoring Computers the Right Way

-In order to avoid falling down the pit of micromanagement and destroying not only everyone’s productivity but also the office atmosphere and employees’ trust, there are five things you should pay special attention to when using monitoring software.
+In order to avoid falling down the pit of micromanagement and destroying not only everyone’s productivity but also the office atmosphere and employees’ trust, there are eight things you should pay special attention to when using monitoring software.

 1. Track Progress